pymc-devs/pymc/docs/source/glossary.md

 # Glossary

-A glossary of common terms used throughout the PyMC3 documentation and examples.
+A glossary of common terms used throughout the PyMC documentation and examples.

 :::::{glossary}
 [Term with external reference](https://www.youtube.com/watch?v=6dc7JgR8eI0)